 These fields use a class method to map parent objects to field results, configured with resolve_batch::

-field :title, String, resolve_batch: :titles do
+field :title, String, resolve_batch: true do # calls self.title below

 argument :language, Types::Language, required: false, default_value: "EN"